SumoLogic/sumologic-documentation/docs/integrations/databases/open-telemetry/redis.md

 ##Collection Configuration & App installation

-As part of setting up the collection process and app installation user can select the App from App Catalog and click Install App.
-Please follow the steps below:
+As part of setting up the collection process and app installation, you can select the App from **App Catalog** and click **Install App**.
+Follow the steps below:

 ### Step1: Set up Collector